jrmadsen67/MahanaGeneratorScaffolding/README.md

 The `base_dir` refers to the directory where you put all your own files; the `files` array is a list of those files, which will ALL be run (a future enhancement will allow you to specify a subset by key).

+In addition, you may create your own stubs for the Mahana Generators and specify a particular stub file for each model.

+DO NOT RUN THIS unless you then finish configuring your own .stub files

+    php artisan vendor:publish --provider="jrmadsen67\MahanaGenerators\GeneratorsServiceProvider" --tag="mahana-generators"

+This will be better explained in the documentation shortly, but please understand that this is all that is required to use your own stubs, allowing you to do things like create a parent controller with children controllers and then actually generate based on those, different per item.

 ####Usage

 More complete documentation will be provided later.
 For the moment, because of the limited functionality, use the